HMAS Shoalwater

-HMAS Shoalwater (M 81), named for Shoalwater Bay in Queensland, was a Bay class minehunter of the Royal Australian Navy.
+HMAS Shoalwater (M 81), named for Shoalwater Bay, was a Bay class minehunter of the Royal Australian Navy.

-She was built by Carrington Slipways at its Ramsay Fibreglass facility in Tomago, New South Wales, launched on 20 June 1987, and commissioned on 10 October 1987.
-During her sea trials, Shoalwater travelled to Townsville, where several charges were detonated around the vessel to test her tolerance to underwater explosions.
+It was built by Carrington Slipways at its Ramsay Fibreglass facility in Tomago, launched on 20 June 1987, and commissioned on 10 October 1987.
+During sea trials, Shoalwater travelled to Townsville, where several charges were detonated around the vessel to test her tolerance to underwater explosions.
 Shoalwater performed above expectations during these tests.

-Shoalwater was assigned to HMAS Waterhen in Sydney, where the Navy established a Mine Warfare Systems Centre ahead of the Bay class ships entering service for the duration of her service with the RAN.
+Shoalwater was based at HMAS Waterhen, Sydney, where the RAN established a Mine Warfare Systems Centre ahead of the Bay class ships entering service, and she remained there for the duration of her service.